Shirkanesi/ArtemisTutorMapper/README.md

 # ArtemisTutorMapper

+*Note: This tool has not been fully tested and therefore might cause issues.
+This IS work in progress.
+However, in theory, there <u>shouldn't</u> be any problems using it.*

 The platform Artemis does not offer a possibility for tutors to correct their **own** students.
 This project provides a workaround for this by allowing tutors to start the correction of submissions of their own students at once and therefore allows them to open the correction-page right from their dashboard.